UK show puts Schwitters "rubbish" art back in frame

 Schwitters completed only one wall of the planned grotto by the time of his death in 1948, and nearly 20 years later it was moved to a permanent home at the Hatton Gallery in Newcastle.

-* Schwitters in Britain is organised in association with the Sprengel Museum in Hanover where it will tour in June.
+* Schwitters in Britain is organized in association with the Sprengel Museum in Hanover where it will tour in June.
 Tate Britain tickets cost 10 pounds, and the show ends on May 12.

 (Reporting by Mike Collett-White, editing by Paul Casciato)